About Labor & Industry

 L&I also promotes economic development and an improved business climate through a variety of initiatives and programs to help Pennsylvania's workforce remain world-class and globally competitive.

-Jennifer Berrier is the acting secretary of the Pennsylvania Department of Labor & Industry.
+Secretary of the PA Department of Labor & Industry

 As Deputy Secretary, Jennifer was honored to oversee four bureaus that helped vulnerable workers, certified the safety of buildings and other building components, ensured that individuals with disabilities who are unable to work receive social security benefits, and facilitated resolutions in labor mediations and arbitrations.